Man fatally shot near downtown Wichita

 WICHITA, Kan.
-(KSNW) — A man has been fatally shot near downtown Wichita on Monday.
+(KSNW) — A man was fatally shot near downtown Wichita on Monday.

-According to Wichita Police Public Informant Officer Charley Davidson, officers responded shortly after 5 p.m. to the call of a shooting in the 700 block of N Broadway.
+According to Wichita Police Department Public Information Officer Charley Davidson, officers responded shortly after 5 p.m. to the call of a shooting in the 700 block of N. Broadway.

 Upon arrival, Davidson says officers found a man in his 20s who had been shot outside of an apartment complex.
 He was pronounced dead at the scene shortly after.